sonic-net/sonic-swss/crates/countersyncd/benches/ipfix_actor_perf_results.md

 These historical measurements compare candidate commit `bff4dc878ac4ce6a135b1edef6e1fa4edf980bf1` (`bff4dc87`) against upstream baseline `0b4057cde6ccdea51c21b626b3d91699fd0cf0bc` (`0b4057cd`).
-Later revisions changed executed hot paths, including live domain lookups, identity checks, and repeated ready drains.
+Later revisions changed the actor's executed hot paths.
 These numbers do not establish the final head's performance or show a regression; the final head has not been remeasured for this report.

 The baseline uses the zero-context patch in `ipfix_actor_perf_upstream.patch` (apply with `git apply